 On May 29, 2018, the Company entered into a Fourth Amendment to Credit Agreement, pursuant to which the Company repaid \$3,000 in principal of the existing \$10,571 credit facility established with MidCap in 2015.
 The terms of the Credit Agreement were amended to impose less restrictive covenants, lower prepayment fees for the Company and extended the maturity date to May 2022.
 This amendment modified the principal payments including a period of 18 months where there are no principal payments due.
 The interest rate on the credit facility is one-month LIBOR plus 7.25%.
 Principal payments begin December 2019.
 Principal payments beginning December 2019 are \$252 plus interest per month.
-The Company was in compliance with all covenants as of March 31, 2019.
 On April 30, July 15, August 26 and October 15, 2019, the Company received waivers from MidCap as administrative agent for the lenders who are party to the Agreement, wherein the lenders waived the Company's compliance with the obligation to deliver audited financial statements within 120 days of year-end pursuant to the Credit Agreement.
 The waivers were effective through November 7, 2019.
 The Company delivered the audited financial statements on or about October 29, 2019 and is currently in compliance with this covenant.